dys/tanky-catcoons/README.md

 A tanky catcoon friend

-obtain: put the right item in your inventory (like chester)
+attract: craft a garland, have it in your inventory

 features:
-- not hostile to other catcoons
-- doesn't require constant feeding of petals

-cons:
-- eats up inventory slot

-Tanky catcoons

-obtain: give a catcoon a gift normally

-features:
 - no catcoon infighting
-- catcoons are much tougher (but deal no more damage)
-- shouldn't be killed by frogs anymore
+- berk is tougher than regular catcoons
 - 5x boost to staying power of gifts

 future:
+- craft something else
+- check for existing entity ( GetEntity?
+FindEntity? )
+- disengage targets if player moves away
 - when wounded catcoon goes into down state--requires gift to get back up